-- As an industry employee, an academic researcher (CMU CS & ECE) and as an independent consultant.
+- As an industry employee, an academic researcher (CMU CS & ECE, VT ECE) and as an independent consultant.

 He also made important architecture and design contributions to the world’s first distributed real-time computer control system product for industrial automation, the Honeywell TDC-2000™.

 As part of his work on Honeywell’s ballistic missile defense program, he invented the paradigm for generalizing traditional static real-time computing systems to more widely applicable dynamically real-time computing systems.

 Next, he was invited to join the faculties of Carnegie Mellon University’s Computer Science (CS) Department, and its Electrical and Computer Engineering (ECE) Department.

-There he created and led the largest real-time research group of its time, sponsored by all of the DoD services and numerous corporations.
+There he created and led the largest real-time research group of its time, sponsored by the DoD military services and numerous corporations.

-The best known (although one of the smallest) of his group’s projects is the time/utility function (TUF) utility accrual (TUF/UA) paradigm he invented at Honeywell focused on (but not limited to) dynamic military resource management applications.
+The best known (although one of the smallest) of his group’s research projects is elaborating the time/utility function (TUF) utility accrual (TUF/UA) paradigm he created at Honeywell, focused on (but not limited to) dynamic military resource management applications.
 It has been transitioned successfully into a variety of classified DoD systems–e.g., cruise and ballistic missile defense, combat platform management (aircraft, ships, etc.).

-The TUF/UA paradigm was implemented in his research project’s Alpha distributed real-time operating system kernel, which was the world’s first (and still only) dynamic distributed real-time operating system kernel.
+The TUF/UA paradigm was implemented in his research program’s Alpha distributed real-time operating system kernel, which was the world’s first dynamic distributed real-time operating system kernel.
 It required devising a number of unique features that were subsequently incorporated into several commercial prototype operating systems.